|

 Career Site

-The airline charges $25 for the first bag checked in the airline and $35 for the second bag with a $2 discount if paid online.
+The airline charges $25 for the first bag checked in the airline and $35 for the second bag on domestic flights.

 History